 Standing Committees of the Board

-There shall exist standing committees within the Advisory Board to assist it in its work, including a Finance Committee, a Long-term Strategy Committee, and a Policy Review Committee.
+There shall exist standing committees within the Advisory Board to assist it in its work, including a Finance Committee, a Long-term Strategy Committee, a Social Responsibility Committee and a Policy Review Committee.
 These committees shall be chaired by student members of the Board who are not members of the Executive.
 Their membership may include any member of the Board with the ability to meet the time commitments set out by the committee Chair.
 Each standing committee shall report to the Board at each meeting.

 The Finance Committee shall consist of three voting members of the Board including the Vice President (Operations).
 The duties of the Finance Committee shall be: